Trump says he will 'liberate' Los Angeles in speech to mark the 250th anniversary of the Army

 Hegseth and Army Secretary Dan Driscoll were also at Tuesday's event, along with service members, veterans and their families.

+Driscoll, who spoke to the crowd before Trump arrived, called the president “the greatest recruiter in our Army’s history.”

-Hegseth, who has said he’s ridding the military of “woke,” told the crowd at Fort Bragg that the U.S. is “restoring the warrior ethos” to its armed forces.
+Hegseth told the crowd that the U.S. is “restoring the warrior ethos” to its armed forces.

 “We’re not a college or a university.
 We’re not interested in your woke garbage and political correctness,” Hegseth said, drawing cheers.

-Trump has authorized the deployment of 4,000 National Guard soldiers to the city over the objections of California Gov. Gavin Newsom, a Democrat.
-About 700 Marines were deployed to the Los Angeles area, but had not yet been sent to respond to the protests.

-California sued Trump over the deployment, with the state attorney general arguing that the president had "trampled" the state's sovereignty.
-California leaders accused Trump of fanning protesters' anger, leading crowds to block off a major freeway and set self-driving cars on fire.

 Price reported from Washington.
-Associated Press writer Lolita Baldor in Washington contributed to this report.
+Associated Press writers Aamer Madhani and Lolita Baldor in Washington contributed to this report.
 Follow the AP's coverage of President Donald Trump at https://apnews.com/hub/donald-trump.

 This story has been corrected to reflect that the 82nd Airborne Division, not the U.S. Army Rangers, is based at Fort Bragg.